berkdurmus/lisp-parser/README.md

 # Lisp-Parser Project

 ## Introduction
 Lisp-Parser is a TypeScript-based parser for LISP code.
 It provides a means to parse LISP syntax into a structured format, offering insights into the code's structure and components.
 This tool is particularly useful for developers working with or analyzing LISP code.
+We could extend this logic to have LISP interpreter in future!

 ## Algorithm and Data Structure

 ### Lisp Parsing Algorithm
-1. **Tokenization (Lexical Analysis):**
+1. **Tokenization:**
    - Breaks the input Lisp code into tokens (smallest units like keywords, symbols, operators).
    - Data Structure: Array or list for storing tokens.
    - Complexity: Time - O(n), Space - O(n).

-2. **Syntax Analysis (Parsing):**
+2. **Parsing:**
    - Converts the stream of tokens into a syntax tree (AST - Abstract Syntax Tree).
-   - Data Structure: Tree (AST).
+   - Data Structure: Implemented via Stacks.
    - Complexity: Time - Generally O(n), Space - O(n).

 3. **Removing Comments:**